quanghieu31/advent-of-code/README.md

 ### Day 15:
 - Two stars easily, this one is simply building a hashmap carefully following the instruction:
 - Remember: extracting characters with regex is helpful with `re.findall(pattern, string)` and (`\d+`, `[a-zA-Z]`,...).

+### Day 16: Skip for now

+### Day 17: It's Dijkstra, my old friend!
+- read references and help with this puzzle